yuqiang-yuan/aliyun-tablestore-rs/README.md

 This is a Rust SDK for the Aliyun Tablestore (OTS) service.
 Aliyun tablestore is a fully managed NoSQL database service that provides high-performance, scalable, and cost-effective storage for large amounts of structured data.
 It supports various data models such as key-value, wide-column, and document, and offers features like strong consistency, global distribution, and automatic sharding.

+So far, local transactions, tunnel and streaming **NOT** supported.

 There operations are implemented:

 - Wide-column table